ankitects/anki-manual/src/deck-options.md

 This ensures cards appear in reverse position order (#n, #n-1, …), even if the parent limit is not high enough to see cards from all decks.

-Please, read more about how position works [here](https://docs.ankiweb.net/browsing.html#cards) and on the 'Insertion Order' section above.
+Please, keep in mind that although position order depends initially on the 'Insertion Order' setting above, you can manually [reposition](https://docs.ankiweb.net/browsing.html#cards) cards in different ways.

 ### New card sort order
 Controls how cards are sorted **after they have been gathered**.
 By default, Anki sorts by template first, to avoid multiple cards of the same note from being shown in sucession.
 The availiable options are:
-- Card template, then lowest position.
-- Card template, then highest position.
+- Card template, then ascending position.
+Anki will sort cards based on card template, and then by incremental #due number (oldest added first, if 'Insertion Order' is setted to 'Sequential')
+- Card template, then descending position.
+Anki will show based on card template, and then by decremental #due number (latest added first, if 'Insertion Order' is setted to 'Sequential')
 - Card template, then random.
-- Lowest position
-- Highest position
+- Ascending position.
+Anki will show cards by incremental #due number (oldest added first, if 'Insertion Order' is setted to 'Sequential')
+- Descending position.
+Anki will show cards by decremental #due number (latest added first, if 'Insertion Order' is setted to 'Sequential')
 - Random

 ### New/review priority
 Controls when Anki will show new cards in relation with review cards.
-- Mix new and review cards
-- Show new cards after reviews
-- Show new cards before reviews

 ### Interday learning/review priority
 When to show (re)learning cards that cross a day boundary.
-- Mix with reviews
-- Show after reviews
-- Show before reviews

 ### Review sort order
 The default order prioritizes cards that have been waiting longest, so